emacs-eask/cli/docs/content/en/Getting Started/Quick Start.md

 {{< hint info >}}
 The installation are cross-platform, using [npm](https://www.npmjs.com/).
-For instruction about how to install Eask with other methods, see [install](https://emacs-eask.github.io/Getting-Started/Install-Eask/).
+For instructions about how to install Eask with other methods, see [install](https://emacs-eask.github.io/Getting-Started/Install-Eask/).

 It is required to have [Git installed](https://git-scm.com/downloads) to run this tutorial.